U2EZNeko/PPG-Public/README.md

 ### 03.11.2025:

   - Liked artist fetching is now its own script
-  - Automatically sets posters for genre-mixes
+  - Automatically sets posters for genre and mood mixes (yoinked from Spotify)
   - Added cache validation script. (only checks if the artist in cache returns any songs)
   - Removed caching code from scripts